Updated: Apr 13

-Back in August I had the pleasure of speaking with Ken Blackburn, Executive Director of the Campbell River Arts Council and Director of Public Programs of the Museum at Campbell River.
+Back in August 2022, I had the pleasure of speaking with Ken Blackburn, Executive Director of the Campbell River Arts Council and Director of Public Programs of the Museum at Campbell River.
+(And Creative Coast Steering Committee Member!)

 He brought me up to speed on this community’s fantastic array of interconnected arts programming, such as Art in the Hospital.
 This project integrates a wide spectrum of arts and culture into the supportive, therapeutic and healing processes within the hospital, with insights contribute to ongoing research/studies in this area.